 Title: Trust, Road Trips & Teen Independence: Where Do You Draw the Line?

-Recently, I had my 17-year-old tell me that he and some friends were planning a road trip out of town.
-I try not to be the parent that’s overly strict and overbearing, but I’m not really comfortable with him and these other underage kids going out of town by themselves without an adult chaperone.
-On...
+Recently, I had my 17 year old tell me that he and some friends were planning a road trip out of town.
+I try not to be the parent that’s overly strict and overbearing, but I’m not really comfortable with him and these other underage kids going out of town by themselves without an adult...
 Continue Reading →